Cyfrin/Updraft/courses/intermediate-python-vyper-smart-contract-development/2-web3py/20-send-tx/+page.md

 We will now get this kind of crazy output.
 So, we get the signed transaction.
 Yeah, we've seen that.
 Now, we'll see the transaction hash is This is the byte code of the transaction hash.
 We could convert it from bytes to like a regular transaction hash that we're familiar with, but whatever.
 And then, we see Done!
 Contract deployed to here.
 And we have successfully deployed our contract.

 Now that it's actually deployed, we could then go ahead and interact with it and learn how to build transactions to interact with it.
 But, those are going to be pretty much very similar to what we just did here.
 So, you should be incredibly proud of yourself for deploying your first contract.
 But, don't log off yet, because I need to teach you how to never, ever, ever do this again.
-So,